-Our web-based electronic health records solution has received ONC Health Information Technology certification.
+Our web-based EHR solution has received ONC Health Information Technology certification.
 Moreover, in a previous study, KLAS, a leading independent industry assessor of healthcare information technology products, issued its annual electronic health records ranking and MTBC placed number five in our target market of one to ten providers, outperforming most leading electronic health records.
 A healthcare provider can use our solution to demonstrate "meaningful use" under federal law to earn incentives and avoid penalties.
 Our web-based electronic health records allow a provider to view all patient information in one online location, thus avoiding the need for numerous charts and records for each patient.
 Utilizing our web-based electronic health records solution, providers can track patients from their initial appointments; chart clinical data, history, and other personal information; enter and submit claims for medical services; and review and respond to queries for additional information regarding the billing process.
 Additionally, the electronic health record software delivers a robust document management system to enable providers to transition to paperless environments.
 The document management function makes available electronic connectivity between practitioners and patients, thereby streamlining patient care coordination and communications.
 In 2015, we introduced a tablet-based EHR, leveraging our web-based platform in a form that many providers find more convenient.
+During the third quarter of 2017, the Company introduced talkEHR, a voice enabled EHR solution.